pachyderm/pachyderm/BAZEL.md

 like.
 After `bazel run //:pachctl` or `bazel build //:pachctl`, it will be in `bazel-bin/src/server/cmd/pachctl/pachctl_/pachctl`.

-This version of pachctl has the current version number, based on `workspace_status.sh` baked into it.
+This version of pachctl has the current version number, based on `workspace_status.sh`, baked into it.
 Thus, `pachctl version` on the binary will lead you to the exact code it was built with!

 ## Hints